lucioalmeidastockio/some-core-layer/README.md

 <br>

 It says to receive the ID of the employee and the ID of the role.
 That is what composes our input as a whole.
-Those are the fields our use case input type will have.
+So, those are the fields our use case input type will have.

 <br>